n3xtcoder/videochat-tutorial/README.md

 # Schön Digital Labs & N3xtcoder - Career Hacker Workshop

 This repository has been created as a starting point for our workshop.
 Before the event, participants should follow the steps below in Setup section.
-To gain free admission, participants can submit a Pull request with their solution to the *Teaser Challenge* below.
+To gain free admission, participants can submit a *Pull Request* with their solution to the *Teaser Challenge* below.

 ## Setup